-There are many things to do in Taipei on a small budget, so you don't need to worry about money when travelling around the Taiwanese city.
+There are many things to do in Taipei on a small budget, so you don't need to worry about money when traveling around the Taiwanese city.
 Admiring the flowers on Yangming Mountain, having a picnic at Daan Park, taking photos of Taipei 101 from Xiangshan Deck, touring the centuries-old temples in Taipei, or visiting the various museums are all free.

 Other wallet-friendly activities include enjoying Beitou hot spring foot-soaking pools, exploring Bopiliao Street, and playing and relaxing at Dajia Riverside Park.
 For art and literature lovers, Taipei also has a large number of free exhibitions.
 Taipei is a city where you can enjoy an action-packed and unforgettable stay without breaking the bank.